Sharing what I find out while building and breaking things

 Illustration

-Character creation is a peculiar thing.
-People will spend hours getting their Sims just right, drop fortunes on Fortnite skins, or feel a genuine spark of joy when their Mii pops up in the Mario Kart crowd.
-There is something fundamentally cool about making an avatar your own (especially in a multiplayer world).
-So, naturally, I had to try and replicate that magic for my own MMO.
+Character creation is something truly special.
+You can spend hours perfecting your Sims, spend fortunes on Fortnite skins, or feel a little spark of joy seeing your Mii appear in the crowd on Mario Kart.
+There's something fundamentally cool about owning an avatar.
+So, naturally, I had to try and recreate that magic for my own MMO.

 Illustration